Destin–Fort Walton Beach Airport: Terminal

 The airport has a 116,000 sqft passenger terminal with five second-level gates with passenger jet ways and three ground-level commuter gates with passenger jet ways.

 The two-level terminal opened in November 2004.
 The old terminal building was demolished soon after.
 The terminal has areas for ticketing and baggage claim and upper and lower courses with gates.
 The first level has Gates A1, A2, and A3 and waiting areas and a concession area.
 The second-level concourse has Gates B1, B2, B3, B4, B5 and B6.
 B3 is rarely used due to a lack of flights during the slow season.
 B5 is rarely used due to a lack of a jetway.
-Passengers have to descend a narrow stairwell and isn't very conducive to safe and speedy boarding of the aircraft.
+Passengers have to descend a narrow stairwell which is not very conducive to safe and speedy boarding of the aircraft.
 The second-level concourse also has a restaurant and concession areas.
 The terminal was designed to allow future expansion.
 Concourse C, completed in 2022 for Allegiant Air's exclusive use, is located to the west of the main terminal.
 The $11.4 million-dollar, 26,000 square foot expansion includes 5 new ground-level gates, along with multiple food and beverage options.
 However, passengers will still have to check in, as well as collect baggage, at the main terminal.